Complete Guide To Treating Your Own Trigger Points In Neck Muscles

 - Don’t press so hard that you’re grimacing in pain or tensing up.
 Some patients complain of getting new trigger points head area from overdoing it.
 It goes back to the ‘no pain no gain’ philosophy that most people have.
 Apply just enough pressure that you can feel the tenderness or the referral of pain.
 (Not excruciating trigger points in head area or anywhere else!)
 You should not be tensing up at this time.
 As in the trigger points on head example, most of my patients end up getting frustrated that they are trying to treat their neck but getting headaches, and then stop all their self treatments.
 Once the pain begins to improve, you can then apply slightly more pressure.
 Do this anywhere from 30 seconds to a minute.
 After that, move on.
 Which brings us to our next point.

-- Don’t over treat a muscle knot, whether it's for trigger points for knee pain or head trigger points, or any pressure points on the body that cause pain.
+- Don’t over treat a muscle knot, whether it’s for trigger points in neck, for knee pain or head trigger points, or any pressure points on the body that cause pain.
 Once you find a spot that you feel is giving you the pain, you’ll be tempted to just stay here and treat it.
 However, trigger point pain doesn’t come from just one spot.
 There are multiple knots in the muscles.
 You need to target all of them to see any pain relief.

 - Be careful of other structures.
 The only area to really be careful about is the front of the neck.
 (Remember, this area can give myofascial headache symptoms) This area also has arteries and nerves that extend down into the shoulder and arm.
 If you feel numbness going down the arm, it may just be a nerve.
 (And no, you wont need a trigger shot for back pain just because you have numbness) One of the best ways to know this is that the pain is not improving with your pressure.
 A trigger point that refers pain feels good when you press on it.
 It’s a sort of ‘good pain’, and one of the best ways on how to relieve trapezius pain, trigger points for shoulder pain, or any other type of trigger pain.
 A nerve will cause tingling, which will not get any better and will often get worse.
 If that’s the case, slide over to another part of the muscle until the tingling goes away.
 If you feel a pulse under your fingers, you can gently move to another spot.
 As with trapezius shoulder pain, trigger points in upper back can cause problems, but there are some nerves in that area that ‘may’ get irritated.
 Just remember that ‘no pain, no gain’ is not an option here.
 If it improves from pressure, you have upper back trigger points.
 If it doesn’t, then move on to another area.
 It’s as simple as that for trigger points, upper back pain, front of the neck pain, or anywhere else.

 - Don’t expect to actually feel a ‘knot’.
-After treating trigger points for over 20 years, I’ve come to the conclusion that you can’t always feel a knot.
-Some patients come to me asking for an 'upper trap release' when in fact that muscle is not tight at all.
+After treating trigger points in neck muscles for over 20 years, I’ve come to the conclusion that you can’t always feel a knot.
+Some patients come to me asking for an ‘upper trap release’ when in fact that muscle is not tight at all.
 Muscles that feel loose and relaxed may have the most painful trigger points of them all.
 The key is to feel around the muscles, find a tender spot, press down slowly into it and see if it recreates your pain, or refers pain to other areas.
 Then move on to the next spot.
 No muscle injections for pain.
 Just simple tools or your hands.

 Best Neck Stretches Targeting Trigger Points